microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 * [Install Terraform >=0.12](https://learn.hashicorp.com/terraform/getting-started/install.html)

-* Create Azure Service Principal (SP)
+* Create Azure service principal (SP)

-To connect a Kubernetes cluster to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
+To connect a Kubernetes cluster to Azure Arc, Azure service principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure CloudShell](https://shell.azure.com/))

 ```console
 az login